michelled/weavly.org/src/robot-activities/wait-for.md

      1. Play | Dot | Catch
      2. Wait for | Dot | Toss
      3. Say | Dot | Wee
-7. Attach this sequence to the When Start block
+7. Attach this sequence to the When Start block.
-8. Run program
+8. Run program.
-9. Discuss whether prediction(s) were correct or not
+9. Discuss whether prediction(s) were correct or not.

 ## Tips

-* Test program and count the seconds for the "Wait for" out loud
+* Test program and count the seconds for the "Wait for" out loud.

 ## Skill Development